America's Top 120+

 Regular HD-DVR Receivers and Upgrades: DISH vs Comcast

 DISH offers one free HD-DVR receiver upgrade.
-The DVR service is $7 per month and the HD service is free for 24 months.
+The DVR service is $7 per month and the HD service is free.
 DISH has two different HD-DVR receivers.
 One is the ViP 722k, which is a two-room HD-DVR, the other is the ViP 612, which is a single-room HD-DVR.
 You can use this receiver upgrade and still get two additional non-DVR HD receiver upgrades for free.

 XFINITY does not charge an upfront fee when ordering the regular HD-DVR.
 However, this receiver only operates one TV.
 But they do charge a monthly fee for the DVR service on this type of receiver.